picklemymodel/2026/_posts/2026-04-27-indic-tokenization.md

 Gemini-2.5-Flash consistently achieved the lowest fertility and the highest GEC scores across all five languages.
 Llama-4-Maverick, despite being a capable model, its performance degraded sharply on Tamil and Malayalam -- the exact languages where its tokenization was most inefficient ($>4.5$).

-These results suggest that tokenization density is a bottleneck.
+These results suggest that _tokenization density is a bottleneck_.
 When a model is forced to predict 6 tokens to express one word, the effective context window shrinks, and the attention mechanism struggles to model long-range dependencies required for grammatical correction.
 High fertility is not just a cost issue, it is a quality ceiling.